MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 LLTRACE_impl.h
 ---------------

-Defines the set of functions that the BSP must implement to launch and schedule the Core Engine.
+Set of functions that the BSP must implement to launch and schedule the Core Engine.

 .. doxygenfile:: LLTRACE_impl.h
    :sections: define enum innerclass public-attrib func